Sorrel-kun/no-login/readme/template.md

 # No Login

-This is a Mozilla Firefox Add-On to Access Websites Without Logging In .
+This is a Mozilla Firefox Add-On to access social media websites without logging in, by removing login popups, bypassing other banners, etc.

 Currently supported websites:
 - LinkedIn
 - Instagram
+- Facebook

 Note that the add-on is in its early phase; please submit a review for any issue or feature request.